airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.03.strict.md

 understands.
 Assembling transforms the human-readable file into a machine-readable one.
 To assembly the program type in the command:

-    as -o exit.o  exit.s
+    as -o exit.o  exit.s --gstabs+

 `as` is the command which runs the assembler, `exit.s` is the source file, and `-o exit.o` tells the assemble to put its output in the file `exit.o`. `exit.o` is an *object file*.
 An object file is code that is in the machine's language, but has not been completely put together.
 In most large programs, you will have several source files, and you will convert each one into an object file.
+The `--gstabs+` option, adds debugging information in the executable file, review more information in the [Appendix F. Using the GDB Debugger](#appendix-f-using-the-gdb-debugger).

 The *linker* is the program that is responsible for putting the object files together and adding information to it so that the kernel knows how to load and run it.
 In our case, we only have one object file, so the linker is only adding the information to enable it to run.
 To *link* the file, enter the command:

     ld -o exit  exit.o